 Policy development.
 Acadia Center brings deep subject matter expertise about building science and HVAC technology to state climate policy discussions.
 Working with stakeholder bodies, agency decision-makers, trade associations, and a variety of other industry actors, Acadia Center brings its research to bear in the regulatory arena, ensuring that state policies and regulations reflect sound science and respond effectively to the needs of state residents.

 Acadia Center’s advocacy for building electrification spans the Northeast.
 And because weather, fuel prices, cost of living, and building stock characteristics vary widely from place to place, research and analysis must be closely calibrated to local conditions to provide policymakers with the most relevant possible information.

 The PowerHouse home energy model provides this hyper-local analysis.
 Leveraging trusted data sources, the model generates a detailed assessment of the energy, emissions, and bill impacts of whole-home electrification on an hourly basis.
-A series of Power House reports is scheduled for release starting in early 2021.
-These will answer a variety of questions significant to policymakers, including:
+Power House can answer a variety of questions significant to policymakers, including: